 - This 20-minute chicken and cashew nuts is another quick and easy Chinese takeout classic!

 - Perfect Thai chicken and butternut squash curry (On the table in 40 minutes and makes a TON.
-We ALWAYS have some of this in our freezer!)
+We ALWAYS have some of this in our freezer!).
+More in the mood for fish?
+Try this 20-minute Thai green curry with fish.

 - Sticky and delicious 15 minute Shanghai chicken